siegeon/magic.lambda.crypto/README.md

 AES key is the *only* thing that is passed in plain sight.
 Then the receiver can use his private RSA key to decrypt the AES key, and use the decrypted AES key to decrypt the rest of the package - Which will result in getting the package's plain text content, plus the signature, in addition to the fingerprint of the key used to sign the package.
 However, all of these steps are done automatically if you use the **[crypto.decrypt]** slot.

+The AES key is generated using Bouncy Castle's `SecureRandom` implementation, resulting in a 256 bit cryptography key.
+This key again is encrypted using whatever bit strength you selected as you created your RSA key pair.
+Hence, the message as a whole, is not stronger than whatever key strength you use as you supply a **[strength]** argument to the **[crypto.rsa.create-key]**.

 ## Cryptography concerns